FRSH-0109/Monopoly-vs-AI-Game/README.md

     2. Run "sh monopolyTests" for launching testing script

 ## Code formatting
-Before running clang-format you should have it installed.
-If not run:
+Before running clang-format you need to have it installed.
+In case you don't have it installed run:

     sudo apt install clang-format